 It might not look like much in your pocket or at the bottom of your bag, but saving your small change quickly adds up.
 Whether it’s by using an old-fashioned piggy bank, or the ‘save the change’ function that many bank accounts offer, accumulating your extra cash will quickly see the pennies turn into pounds.

 If you know there’s a branded product you’re going to buy, don’t run to the shops and pick it up right away.
-Shop around on the internet for vouchers, or keep an eye on key discount days (many retailers offer price-matching or store-wide discounts more often than you’d expect).
-If you’re a regular patron of a particular store, signing up to their email newsletter will often unlock exclusive discounts and give you a heads-up of sales.
+Shop around on the internet for vouchers, or keep an eye on key discount days (many offer price-matching or store-wide discounts more often than you’d expect).
+If you’re a regular patron of a particular shop, signing up to their email newsletter will often unlock exclusive discounts and give you a heads-up of sales.

 Keep your receipts

 We’re all guilty of it: you buy something on a whim on a shopping trip, change your mind, but then never take it back.
-To plug up these leaks in your disposable income, keep hold of your receipt as soon as you buy something, and keep it somewhere safe.
+To plug up these leaks in your disposable income, keep hold of your receipt as soon as you buy it and keep it somewhere safe.
 Making a note of the final day you can return the item – and making sure you actually return it – will put a stop to a wardrobe full of clothes that never see the light of day, and your wallet will thank you too.